 "Everyone has an opinion.
 As long as they keep renting the movies I couldn't care less."

-For anyone who has the audacity to suggest that horror movies are not consumed as ravenously by the gay community as a broiled chicken breast buffet at a Fire Island barbeque, then I ask you to turn your attention to the work of David DeCoteau.
+For anyone who has the audacity to suggest that horror movies aren’t consumed as ravenously by the gay community as a broiled chicken breast buffet at a Fire Island barbeque, then I ask you to turn your attention to the work of David DeCoteau.

 Well, I don't know if you've been paying attention, but this queen isn't even pretending anymore!
 Dont believe me?
 Just pop over to netflix and check out his adaptation of House of Usher (2008).

-A man with lesbian hair pulls up to a bed and breakfast on his motorcycle.
-He is greeted at the door by another man dressed in his best Victorian-era Matrix attire.
+A man with dated lesbian dive-bar hair pulls up to a bed and breakfast on his motorcycle.
+He's greeted at the door by another man dressed in his best Victorian-era Matrix attire.
 They speak of life during wartime.
-Neo has turned himself into quite the shut-in, as eluded to by his Latin, man-servant.
+Neo has turned himself into quite the shut-in, as alluded to by his LatinX, man-servant.
 Soon enough, the two men are hugging each other good night when the impossible happens: they actually kiss!
 Then they are unbuttoning their pants.
 Then they strategically pull their underpants down and the camera focuses on their bare bottoms...
 I don't remember this in the Edgar Allen Poe story!

 Friday, May 7, 2010

 Lately, I find myself growing increasingly weary of Los Angeles.
 Any day now, I'm sure that I'll wind up running around naked in some farmer’s backyard in Fresno waiting for the aliens to come and take me home.